 Data sharing is critical to realizing the future of precision medicine.
-Launched in 2018, the Advancing Standards for Precision Medicine (ASPM) project works to further the development and testing of standards for new and diverse types of health data.
-This ONC project is part of the Precision Medicine Initiative (PMI), and is being conducted in partnership with the National Institutes of Health’s All of Us Research Program.
+Launched in 2018, the Advancing Standards for Precision Medicine (ASPM) project furthered the development and testing of standards for new and diverse types of health data.
+This ONC project is part of the Precision Medicine Initiative (PMI), and conducted in partnership with the National Institutes of Health’s All of Us Research Program.
 The ultimate goal is to make health data easier to share, curate, aggregate, and synthesize.

-ASPM is focusing on standards in two areas:
+The ASPM project focused on standards in two areas:

 - Social determinants of health (SDOH) data